The Day of the Owl (film)

-The film was nominated for the Golden Bear at the 1968 Berlin International Film Festival and won three David di Donatello Awards; Best Film, Best Actor (for Nero), and Best Actress (for Cardinale).
+An Italian and French co-production, the film was shown in competition at the 1968 Berlin International Film Festival and won three David di Donatello Awards: Best Film, Best Actor for Franco Nero, and Best Actress for Claudia Cardinale.

 Plot

-In Sicily, truck driver Salvatore Colasberna is murdered while delivering a load of cement to a highway construction project.
-The murder takes place within sight and earshot of the house of Rosa Nicolosi (Cardinale) and her husband.
-Police captain Bellodi (Nero) hears that there may be irregularities in the construction of the highway that amount to corruption.
-He is also told that Rosa has loose morals, though she denies it strenuously and claims that she has been faithful to her husband.
+In Sicily, truck driver Salvatore Colasberna is shot in the morning hours while delivering a load of cement to a highway construction project.
+The murder takes place within sight of the house of Rosa Nicolosi and her husband.
+Rosa's husband, who witnessed the crime, disappears shortly after.
+Carabinieri captain Bellodi, who has been transferred from North Italy only recently, hears that there may be irregularities in the construction of the highway that amount to corruption.
+It appears that Colasberna was murdered for refusing to cooperate with the local mafia group, led by the influential Don Mariano.